 When I got sober, I struggled with hypersomnia (excessive daytime sleepiness) insomnia (difficulty falling asleep).
 It sucked.
 However, it was a price I had to pay as a result of my body withdrawing from uppers.
 Fortunately, things got better.

-Here are two really good articles for anyone in recovery and suffering from sleeplessness:
+Here is a really good article for anyone in recovery and suffering from sleeplessness:

 I’m sure most people have experienced sleeplessness one time or another.
 If so you’ve probably experienced sub-optimal brain operations.